netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-config.md

 After the sample Ingress definition is deployed, any HTTP requests with host `test.example.com` and URL path with prefix `/foo`, Netscaler routes the request to `service1` and all other requests are routed to `service2`.

-Citrix ingress controller follows first match policy to evaluate paths.
-For effective matching, Citrix ingress controller orders the paths based on descending order of the path's length.
+Netscaler ingress controller follows first match policy to evaluate paths.
+For effective matching, Netscaler ingress controller orders the paths based on descending order of the path's length.
 It also orders the paths that belong to same hosts across multiple ingress resources.

 ## Wildcard host routing